Joystream/joystream/testnets/rome/README.md

 ## Deployment

 Start a fresh chain, with a new genesis block and joystream-node binary.

-*built from a more recent version of the [substrate](https://github.com/paritytech/substrate) node template)?*
+Built from a more recent version of the [substrate](https://github.com/paritytech/substrate) node template.

 **Transferring of the following:**
 - Memberships
 - Forum Posts
-- Media Content

 All `keys` stored locally in the browser of each user will still work (though the balance will not be transferred).
 In practice, this means all `keys` associated with a `member` will still have the following qualities:

-- `forum` posts can still be edited by the `member` that made the post.
+- Posts on the `forum` can still be edited by the `member` that made the post.
-- `content` uploaders will still be able to use their keys to edit `metadata` of their uploaded content.
-*how will this work with Content Creator role?*

-All `keys` tied to a `Membership` will start with a small balance to allow them to post on the `forum` and upload `content`.
+- All `members` will be allocated a small balance in the genesis block to allow them to post on the `forum` and upload `content`.